EternityForest/iot_devices/README.md

 ### Docs for the included devices

-See devicedocs.md.
-Note these are generated with tui-dash inspect-deep, an experimental command that actually creates an instance of every device.
+See devicedocs.md for a code example of each one.
+Note these are generated with iot_devices_scan.py.